 Notable bit of summary: at one point Superman throws an uppercut.
 After the "World of Cardboard" Speech.
 The punch itself seems to cause about three or four meters of shockwave around it.

-Let us not forget the Superman story (somebody who knows it, please fill in the title here) where he travels to an alternate Earth to find that General Zod and his companions have murdered that Earth's Superman and every Human on the planet.
-Zod & Co proceed to taunt Superman about it believing that they are protected by Superman's code against killing.
-Superman points out that he is now the sole representative of Earth and as such, has the responsibility to pronounce a just sentence.
+Let us not forget the Superman story ("The Price," in issue 22 of Superman volume 2) where he travels to an alternate Earth to find that General Zod and his companions have murdered that Earth's Superman and every human on the planet.
+Zod & Co. taunt Superman about it, believing that they are protected by Superman's code against killing.
+Superman points out that he is now the sole representative of Earth and, as such, has the responsibility to pronounce a just sentence (and to ensure that the villains don't follow Superman back to his Earth and kill everyone there, too).
 He sentences them all to death and opens a lead box containing green Kryptonite, directing the radiation at them while using the lead box to shield himself.
-Superman not only waits until Zod & Co are dead, he waits several minutes after they are dead, just to be sure they're not faking it, before leaving them exposed to the Kryptonite when he leaves, to make triply certain they are dead.
+Superman not only waits until Zod & Co, are dead, waits several minutes more to be sure they're not faking it, and leaves them exposed to the Kryptonite when he departs, just to make triply certain they are dead.